AndyLiner13/Trivia-101/.github/instructions/copilot.instructions.md

 Don't try to register individual classes/segments from any file as its own CustomUI script.
 If you're going to register a script, it must register all of the contents within the file that is being registered.

 Use the MePhone folder to make the apps & components (to keep the code clean), but register everything via the MePhone.ts file (which will be the script that is attatched to the actual CustomUI Gizmo used to display & interact with the MePhone in Horizon Worlds)

+Only use console.log sparringly, and when you're done troubleshooting remove any console.logs used during the troubleshooting process.